sciZer0/7/v/README.md

 It seems that in the Inflationary Monetary Economy, there is nothing new and much valuable.

 The inflationary model — endless emission of inflationary currencies/tokens —  **eventually** always results in devaluations of the currencies/tokens (values).
-Never in something different.
+Never results in something different.

 Presenting — yet in 2009 — the really-innovative idea of **the permissionless globally-transferable token with the fixed total-supply**, nevertheless, unfortunately, the Bitcoin blockchain, as an implementation of the idea, is set to start this **idea itself** only in 118 years, at 2140 (*explained below*).